 A bit further north, golfers can play the hilly Atlântico track at the Penha Longa Golf Resort on production of a handicap certificate.
 Half an hour’s drive east brings you to the Rocky Roquemore-designed 18-hole layout at Belas Clube de Campo, which is laid out near the oldest golf club in the city, Lisbon Sports Club, founded in 1922.
 The club was once the preserve of just its members and their guests but it now allows unaccompanied golfers to pay a modest green fee for the privilege of experiencing the unquestionable delights of a marvellous old Portuguese golfing institution.

-Golfers flying into Faro to tee it up in the Algarve are no doubt happy to play resort golf on any of the courses strung out along the south coast of Portugal – there’s a lot to be said for playing relaxed, holiday golf in pleasant surroundings, even if it takes a bit of time to get round a course that might often be busy with visiting players.
-Hopefully, this article shows there are credible, alternative options available a little further to the north, with a great selection of courses built to a surprisingly high standard in and around the city of Lisbon.
+Many golfers fly into Faro to tee it up on the Algarve's many top ranked courses, which are strung out along the south coast of Portugal, hopefully this article shows there are credible, alternative options available a little further to the north, with a great selection of courses built to a surprisingly high standard in and around the city of Lisbon.

 Top 100 Golf Courses